$0 Colombia → Canada Express Entry Guide — Quick-Start Checklist

 Profile B — Same applicant, 5-year Profesional in Systems Engineering:

-The gap between the Tecnólogo profile and the Profesional profile is approximately 54 points.
-That gap is not bridgeable through additional English prep — CLB 9 is already near the ceiling for most applicants.
-And the general draw cut-off at 515+ means neither profile is yet competitive for an ITA without a strategy.
+The gap between these illustrative profiles is approximately 47 points.
+The exact result changes with age, marital status, language scores, and other CRS factors.
+And the general draw cut-off at 515+ means neither profile is necessarily competitive for an ITA without a strategy.

 Free Download